circleci/circleci-docs/jekyll/_cci2/executor-intro.md

 - Server v2.x
 ---

+CircleCI offers several build environments.
+We call these **executors**.
 An **executor** defines the underlying technology or environment in which to run a job.
 Set up your jobs to run in the `docker`, `machine`, `macos` or  `windows` executor and specify an image with the tools and packages you need.

 ![Executor Overview]({{ site.baseurl }}/assets/img/docs/executor_types.png)